BolajiAyodeji/deploy-ml-web-workshop/README.md

 In this workshop, we will build the following:

-- A simple machine learning model that predicts the personality type of an individual using Python, Scikit-learn, and other libraries.
+- A minimal machine learning model that predicts the personality type of an individual using Python, Scikit-learn, and other libraries ([`/model`](./model)).
-- A backend and API for the model using Python and Flask.
+- A backend and API for the model using Python and Flask ([`/app/flask-api`](./app/flask-api)).
-- A web application that consumes the model/API using HTML, CSS, JavaScript, and Flask.
+- A web application that consumes the model/API using HTML, CSS, JavaScript, and Flask ([`/app/flask-app`](./app/flask-app)).
-- A web application and API that consumes the model/API using HTML, CSS, JavaScript, Nextjs, and Flask.
+- A web application and API that consumes the model/API using HTML, CSS, JavaScript, Nextjs, and Flask ([`/app/nextjs-flask-app`](./app/nextjs-flask-app)).

 You can test the deployed applications here: